lcp Skip to Main Content

 The tablets are either taken whole or broken in half where indented and taken.

 If prescribed, it is important to follow your doctor’s orders carefully, along with any directions on your prescription label.
-A person should not take more or less than what is prescribed without consulting with their doctor.

 All about Trazodone; Strength Range, Dosage Instruction, Desired Effects, and Time until Effects written with relevant icons